geek-cookbook/geek-cookbook/docs/blog/posts/notes/using-velero-in-hardened-kubernetes-with-istio.md

   - kubernetes
   - velero
 title: How to use Velero in hardened Kubernetes cluster
+description: Here are some workarounds to common issues encountered when deploying Velero in a production / hardened Kubernetes cluster
 ---

 # Using Velero in hardened Kubernetes with Istio